Can't Get You Out of My Head: Composition and lyrical interpretation

 "Can't Get You Out of My Head" is three minutes and 50 seconds long.
 In their book The New Rolling Stone Album Guide, Nathan Brackett and Christian David Hoard labelled it a neo-disco track.
-Justin Myers of the Official Charts Company characterized it as a dance-pop song, Stereogums Tom Breinan described it as a techno-pop anthem, and AllMusic's Tim Sendra called it a "timeless new wave disco hit".
+Justin Myers of the Official Charts Company characterized it as a dance-pop song, Stereogums Tom Breihan described it as a techno-pop anthem, and AllMusic's Tim Sendra called it a "timeless new wave disco hit".
 "Can't Get You Out of My Head" is written in the key of A minor.

 The song, which does not follow the common verse–chorus structure, is composed of numerous fragmented sections.
 According to Davis, it "breaks a few rules as it starts with a chorus and in comes the 'la's'".
 Minogue chants a "la la la" hook that is often noted as the song's most appealing part by music critics.
 According to BBC Radio 2, the song's composition is "deceptively simple, but its veins run with the whole history of electronic music".
 The writer described the song's bassline as "pulsing" and influenced by the music of English rock band New Order and German electronic music band Kraftwerk.

-"Can't Get You Out of My Head" is about an obsession with an unknown person, who according to The Guardians Dorian Lansky could be "a partner, an evasive one-night stand or someone who doesn't know [the song's narrator] exists".
+"Can't Get You Out of My Head" is about an obsession with an unknown person, who according to The Guardians Dorian Lynskey could be "a partner, an evasive one-night stand or someone who doesn't know [the song's narrator] exists".
 Writing for the same newspaper, Everett True identified a "darker element" in the simple lyrics and said this sentiment is echoed in Minogue's restrained vocals.
 True also said while Minogue's earlier work presented an optimistic romantic future, "Can't Get You Out of My Head" focuses on an unhealthy and potentially destructive obsession.
 He noted in her earlier songs, Minogue played "the wide-eyed ingénue with alacrity" but that in this track, she is aware of the harmful nature of her infatuation, which True called a "desire that is wholly dependent on her own self-control".

 In 2012, Minogue re-recorded "Can't Get You Out of My Head" for her orchestral compilation album The Abbey Road Sessions.
 The 2012 version of the song has an altered musical arrangement and uses a pizzicato playing technique in which the strings of a string instrument are continuously plucked.